-Field name Required action Special notes Constraints In Constraints , select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Start directory In Start directory, designate a start directory for the harvest.
+The start directory involves volume partitioning to break up a large volume.
+If an initial directory is defined, the start directory must be underneath the initial directory.
+For example, in the case of directories E-H, E would be the start directory and H would be the end directory.
+End directory In End directory, determine the end directory for the harvest.
+The end directory is also part of volume partitioning and is the last directory harvested.
+Constraints In Constraints, select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
-This maximum number is set on the system configuration tab.
-Control the number of parallel data object reads: Designate the number of parallel data object reads.
+This maximum number is set on the system configuration tab. • Control the number of parallel data object reads: Designate the number of